jkallini/jkallini.github.io/_pages/painting.md

 title: Painting
 permalink: /painting/
 description: >
   A dedicated portfolio for my painting hobby.
+Despite being self-taught, I maintain a portfolio of my still life and portrait paintings on this site.
   See my <a href='https://www.instagram.com/juliekallini.art/'>Instagram</a>
   for updates and progress videos.
 nav: true